camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/index.md

 As described earlier in this guide, migration is an ongoing topic and this guide is far from complete.
 Open issues include the following:

-- Describe implications on testing.
+- Describe implications on testing
-- Discuss adapters for Java or REST client.
+- Discuss adapters for Java or REST client
-- Discuss more concepts around BPMN
+- Discuss more concepts around BPMN:
   ** [Field injection](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#field-injection) that is using `camunda:field` available on many BPMN elements.
   ** Multiple instance markers available on most BPMN elements.
   ** `camunda:inputOutput` available on most BPMN elements.